 - 300 to 400% of FPL: premium capped at 9.78% of MAGI

-With an income of about 300 percent of FPL, if the second-lowest cost Silver plan available to you has a premium that does not exceed 9.56 percent of your income, you would not qualify for a subsidy.
+With an income of about 350 percent of FPL, if the second-lowest cost Silver plan available to you has a premium that does not exceed 9.78 percent of your income in 2020, you would not qualify for a subsidy.

 The same scenario is quite common with young people.
 Rates are based on age, so premiums for younger applicants are often low enough – with no subsidy at all – that they do not exceed the percentage of income caps on the higher end of the subsidy eligibility range.

 Subsidies fluctuate significantly from one exchange to another and even among regions within a state, since there is wide variation in the price of the second-lowest cost Silver plan from one area to another.

-As an example, consider six people, all of whom have a $41,000 per year MAGI, or about 340 percent of FPL.
-Two live in Denver, Colorado, two live in Pagosa Springs, Colorado, and two live in Madison, Wisconsin.
-Their estimated subsidies in 2018 (based on data from Connect for Health Colorado, the Kaiser Family Foundation, and Healthcare.gov) are as follows:
+As an example, consider eight people, all of whom have a $41,000 per year MAGI, or about 330 percent of FPL.
+Two live in Denver, Colorado, two live in Pagosa Springs, Colorado, two live in Madison, Wisconsin, and two live in Cheyenne, Wyoming.
+Their estimated subsidies in 2020 (based on data from Connect for Health Colorado and Healthcare.gov) are as follows:

 - Denver 21-year-old: no subsidy